INCI name: Aloe barbadensis

 • NUTRITIOUS: Aloe vera gel provides our skin and hair with a lot of the vitamins and mineral elements essential to their good health.
 Known to combat hair loss and dandruff.

-• TENSING and regenerating effects: Aloe vera gel is an ideal ANTI-AGEING ally.
+• FIRMING and regenerating effects: Aloe vera gel is an ideal ANTI-AGEING ally.
 It tonifies tenses your skin tissues and helps alleviate the appearance of wrinkles, leaving your skin smooth and energized.

 • PROTECTIVE: Although very penetrating Aloe vera gel creates a film on the skin’s surface protecting against wind, salt, sun or dirt particles.
 The gel also coats and protect your hair making them easy to detangle, bringing volume and shine.